gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 Feedthrough (or feedthru) capacitors are special three-terminal capacitors (sometimes with four connections) used for **suppression** of **RF noise**.
 They are also known under the more general name of an _EMI suppression filter_ or _three-terminal capacitor._

 {{< figure src="/images/2011/09/feedthrough-capacitor-3d-render-0603-1608-3-connections.jpg" width="314px" caption="A 3D render of an 0603-sized feedthrough capacitor with 3 connections.
-Image from www.digikey.com." caption-position="bottom" >}}
+Image from www.digikey.com."  >}}

 Their advantage over a standard decoupling capacitor to ground is **lower parasitic series inductance**, which offers a lower impedance path for RF noise to ground.

 ## Schematic Symbol

-{{< figure src="/images/2011/09/feedthrough-capacitor-schematic-symbol-3-connection.png" width="422px" caption="The schematic symbol for a 3-terminal feedthrough capacitor." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/feedthrough-capacitor-schematic-symbol-3-connection.png" width="422px" caption="The schematic symbol for a 3-terminal feedthrough capacitor."  >}}

 ## Component Package